Applications and common types of quick couplings

 This article discusses the six most common locking mechanisms used in fluid power applications among the various quick coupling methods.

-• ball lock coupling
+• Ball lock coupling

 The ball lock coupling has the most applications and is the most popular design.
 In holes around the ID of the socket body, there are a number of balls.
 In order to prevent the ball from falling into the space left by the plug when the coupling is severed, these holes are typically tapered or stepped to minimize their diameter near the inner diameter of the socket body.